drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### The Synthetic Program

-As long as a retrosynthetic pathway does not end up with accessible starting material, the analysis is worth nothing.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/synthetic-program-6acbb5a8'><i class='fa fa-play' aria-hidden='true'></i></button>As long as a retrosynthetic pathway does not end up with accessible starting material, the analysis is worth nothing.
 The most promising scheme finally adopted represents "the project": it serves to define phases, milestones and work plans for the group of chemists involved in the synthetic program.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/project.png){: loading=lazy }
 ##### The Tetrodotoxin Example

-The tetrodotoxin example is illustrated here; it shows the retrosynthetic scheme adopted by the Kishi group, and how the synthesis was developed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/tetrodotoxin-example-bb17b31e'><i class='fa fa-play' aria-hidden='true'></i></button>The tetrodotoxin example is illustrated here; it shows the retrosynthetic scheme adopted by the Kishi group, and how the synthesis was developed.

 === "Retrosynthesis"